 3 x 1 hour class per week, 5 x 6 hour practical class per trimester

-Predicting the chemical properties of organic molecules and proposing sensible mechanisms to account for transformations.
-Amino acid and peptide synthesis including the role of protecting groups and modern solid phase synthesis.
-Introductory medicinal chemistry with emphasis on pharmaceuticals that target cell wall receptors and enzymes.
-Antibiotic function, in particular agents that target bacterial cell walls.
-This unit is intended for students in forensic science, nanotechnology, biotechnology, chemistry and related programs.
+SLE318 will develop student abilities to predict the chemical properties of organic molecules and propose sensible mechanisms to account for transformations.
+The students will be introduced to medicinal chemistry with an emphasis on pharmaceuticals that target cell wall receptors and enzymes.
+Antibiotic function will also be explored, in particular agents that target bacterial cell walls.
+This unit is intended for students in forensic science, biotechnology, chemistry and biomedical science.